keithrozario/protecting-workloads-workshop/docs/workshop/perimeter-layer/remediate.md

     3. Re-run the WAF test script (runscanner) from your red team host to confirm requests are blocked

 !!! info "Rule JSON editor"
-    On the console, you don't see these represented as rule statements, but every web ACL has a JSON format representation.
+    Thus far you have used the Visual Rule Editor to create WAF Rules but every web ACL also has a JSON format representation.
 In there, you see these special types of rule statements.
 For rules of any complexity, managing your web ACL using the JSON editor is the easiest way to go.
 You can retrieve the complete configuration for a web ACL in JSON format, modify it as you need, and then provide it through the console, API, or CLI.
 AWS WAF supports nesting of rule statements.
 To combine rule statement results, you nest the statements under logical AND or OR rule statements.
 The visual editor on the console supports one level of rule statement nesting, which works for many needs.
 To nest more levels, you can edit the JSON representation of the rule on the console.

 ??? info "Cross Site Scripting Solution"
     1. Create a new rule named **matchXSS** and for **If a request** choose **matches at least one of the statements (OR)**.
 Add statements: